 This confusing parent-child relationship left you feeling abandoned and insecure.

 Childhood emotional neglect, or CEN, is a painful and lonely experience.

 While it is impossible to change your painful childhood, understanding your parents’ emotional immaturity is a step toward healing.

 What Is an Emotionally Immature Parent?

-Emotionally immature parents do not have the ability to deal with their emotions in a healthy.
-They do not have effective coping mechanisms to regulate their emotions and maintain competent functioning in stressful situations.
+Emotionally immature parents do not have the ability to deal with their emotions in a healthy way.
+They do not have effective coping mechanisms to regulate emotions and maintain competent functioning in stressful situations.